manishbhusal7/DBMS-Practice-Project/README.md

 Just type in `pip install -e .`
 ## Running the Demo

-There are three (3) applications we created to interact with our terminal.
+There are three (3) applications we created to interact with our database.
 Open up your terminal/shell and type one of the following commands:

 1. `todo-create-db` - This will create the database for us.
 This must be executed at least one time before any other command.
 The database will be stored in `src/todolist/database/database.db`
 2. `todo-repl` - This will launch the **repl** app.
 You will issue commands by entering them into the repl.